Wren6991/Hazard3/Readme.md

 * `Zcb`: basic additional compressed instructions
 * `Zcmp`: push/pop instructions
 * Debug, Machine and User privilege/execution modes
-* Privileged instructions `ECALL`, `EBREAK`, `MRET` and `WFI`
+* Privileged instructions `ecall`, `ebreak`, `mret` and `wfi`
 * Physical memory protection (PMP) with up to 16 naturally aligned regions

 You can [read the documentation here](doc/hazard3.pdf).
 (PDF link)

 This repository also contains a compliant RISC-V Debug Module for Hazard3, which can be accessed over an AMBA 3 APB port or using the optional JTAG Debug Transport Module.

-There is an [example SoC integration](example_soc/soc/example_soc.v), showing how these components can be assembled to create a minimal system with a JTAG-enabled RISC-V processor, some RAM and a serial port.
+The [example SoC integration](example_soc/soc/example_soc.v) shows how these components can be assembled to create a minimal system with a JTAG-enabled RISC-V processor, some RAM and a serial port.

 Hazard3 is still under development.